jojozhuang/jojozhuang.github.io/_note/dsa/tricks-for-algorithm.md

 * 2,1,#,#,1,#,# => 0 // there is only one node with value 2, the root
 * 1,#,# => 1         // there are two nodes with value 1, the left and the right

 Based on different requirements, you can add more parameters accordingly and update them by checking the map when necessary.
-For example, add a list as third parameter, to find all duplicate subtrees(LeetCode 652).
+For example, add a list as third parameter, to find all duplicate subtrees - [LeetCode 652.
+Find Duplicate Subtrees](https://leetcode.com/problems/find-duplicate-subtrees/)

 ## 2. Array and Strings
 ### 2.1 Partition of Quick Sort
 ```java
 // one way